CloudNativeSDWAN/cnwan-helm-charts/charts/cnwan-operator/README.md

-The behavior of the operator and the ways it connects to and manages a service registry can be fine tuned by setting the parameters of `operator` according to your needs -- e.g. by setting a value to `operator.namespacePolicy` -- and those of the service registry according to the one you are going to use -- e.g.
-`operator.etcd` or `operator.googleServiceDirectory`.
+The behavior of the operator and the ways it connects to and manages a service registry can be fine tuned by setting the parameters of `operator` according to your needs -- e.g. by setting a value to `operator.serviceAnnotations` -- and those of the service registry according to the one you are going to use -- e.g. `operator.etcd` or `operator.googleServiceDirectory`.

 Values that start with `etcd` -- e.g. `etcd.auth.rbac.enabled` will configure the etcd cluster that will be installed along with the operator in case you set